cisc7610/homework1/README.md

     "bridge") ordered alphabetically by URL
  4. List the 10 most frequent WebEntitys that are applied to the same Images as the Label with an id of "/m/015kr" (which has the description "bridge").
-Order them by the number of times they appear followed by their entityId alphabetically
+List them in descending order of the number of times they appear, followed by their entityId alphabetically
  5. Find Images associated with Landmarks that are not "New York" (id "/m/059rby") or "New York City" (id "/m/02nd_") ordered by image URL alphabetically.